 Task 2 – Following on from task 1, you will need to use the information provided to convince stakeholders of your position.
 This task only requires 15-20 minutes.

 This is a standard numerical reasoning test.
 As explained above, it is vital in any job application that your know which test supplier your prospective employer uses.
 (There are big differences in test content and format from supplier to supplier.)

 We always recommend these tests as the best Civil Service Fast Stream practice tests.
 They are Cubiks tests and they also contain full answers and explanations, so you can identify where you’re weak and strengthen in that area.
 They are transformative for your chances of success.

 It’s important to remember the tests are timed and you are being benchmarked against the other candidates so literally every second counts.
 Practice, practice, practice.

-I’ve written extensively about how to pass numerical reasoning tests elsewhere on the site.
-You should check out my free guide on how to pass numerical reasoning tests.
+We’ve written extensively about how to pass numerical reasoning tests elsewhere on the site.
+You should check out our free guide on how to pass numerical reasoning tests.